MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## About chat with Copilot

-Microsoft Copilot is the AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
+Microsoft Copilot is an AI-powered assistant that helps spark creativity, boost productivity, and eliminate tedious tasks.
 By chatting with Copilot in Business Central, you can ask questions and find business data using natural language.
 Here's what you can do:

 - Find business data for your company in Business Central.
 Use chat to look up and open data about entities or records related to business processes, such as customers, vendors, sales orders, items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum."